 - New Regulations for Legal Aid criteria for Family Law announced - Following a successful High Court appeal by the charity group Rights of Women, the Legal Aid Agency have now relaxed the time limit set for the domestic violence evidence required...

 Termination of Employment and Settlement Agreements

-An employee with enough continuous employment has the right not to be unfairly dismissed, which means they can only be dismissed for one of a number of specific fair reasons and the dismissal must be fair in the circumstances.
+An employee with sufficient (subject to some exceptions) continuous employment has the right not to be unfairly dismissed, which means they can only be dismissed for one of a number of specific fair reasons and the dismissal must be fair in the circumstances.

-It is also possible to dismiss an employee for some specific reasons that are automatically unfair.
+Some dismissals are also classed as being “automatically unfair”.
 For some, but not all of these reasons, the employee does not need the minimum period of employment mentioned above.

-Once terms are agreed, it is important to set these out in a formal Settlement Agreement, previously known as a ‘Compromise Agreement’.
+Once terms are agreed, it is important to set these out in a formal Settlement Agreement.
 This is the only method by which an employee can validly give up their statutory employment rights.
 A Settlement Agreement is a written document that contains specific terms and the employee must take legal advice on the terms and effect of the proposed agreement.
 Normally, therefore, the employer also agrees to pay a contribution towards the employee’s legal costs for this advice.

 We can advise you on how to minimise the risk of a claim of unfair dismissal and, where appropriate, prepare valid Settlement Agreements setting out agreed terms.
 If you would like to discuss this in more detail, please telephone Albert Bargery on 01296 318500.